10 Proven Ways to Build Customer Relationships That Inspire Brand Advocacy

 – Japanese proverb

-Honesty is about being open to your customers.
-Hiding information or playing tricks to make your products or service look better may help you in the short term.
+Transparency is about being open to your customers.
+Hiding information or playing tricks to make your products or services look better may help you in the short term.
 But once the truth is disclosed, your business will suffer in the long run.
 Besides, the key to running a successful business is to exceed expectations.
 If you promise something that you may not have a 100% chance of achieving, you will risk hurting years of customer relationships.

 “Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.”